fortythreesam/FourthYearProject/report/report.md

 ### 2.2 Evolutionary Algorithms (EA)

 Evolutionary algorithms(EA) attempt to mimic the process of natural evolution.
 Distinct components work together to emulate this process in some manner.
 At the most basic level, an EA will maintain a population of individuals, evaluate the effectiveness of each individual using a fitness function, and create the population of the next generation.
 It repeats this step for a number of generations until an optimal solution is found.
 After the final generation, the EA will return the overall best-performing individual as a solution.
 This solution is optimized to the given fitness function.
 It is ideal when finding solutions to problems without making assumptions about the optimal result.
-In particular, it is useful in this project as it allows us to search for an optimal pair of denoising filters to use on each of the texture patch types.
+In particular, it is useful in this project as it allows someon to search for an optimal pair of denoising filters to use on each of the texture patch types.
 It also allows for easy and rapid expansion of the filters/parameter combinations being used.
 Below is a more detailed summary of the elements in an EA:

 #### 2.2.1 Individual & Population